 Next to the resurrection itself it is the one most divorced from the reality we live in.
-Indeed, it’s one of the reasons some people have a hard time accepting Christ as real.
+Indeed, it’s one of the reasons people have a hard time accepting Christ as real.
 The idea of the virgin birth is just biologically impossible!
 But what do we know about the impossible?
 Would anyone have thought in vitro fertilization was possible until it happened?
-Today, Louise Brown, the first known IVF baby is 36 years old, married, and living in England with her husband and naturally born son.
-Would anyone have thought that a woman of Sarah’s age in the Bible could possibly conceive a child?
-Yet in 2006 a 67-year old woman gave birth to twin boys.
-Will it be much longer before someone of an even more advanced age has a baby?
-What do we know of the impossible?
-In a world where the impossible seems to happen every day, we should be able to admit that we don’t know the boundaries of the impossible.
-In a world where the impossible seems to happen every day, we should be able to admit that we don’t know the boundaries of the impossible.
+Today, Louise Brown, the first known IVF baby is 43 years old, married, and living in England with her husband and naturally born son.
+Sarah, Isaac’s mom in the book of Genesis, was 90 years old when she conceived her 1st child.
+Seems impossible, but we get closer to making that a possibility even today.
+A woman in India recently gave birth at the age of 74 breaking a record that was only set 3 years earlier.
+Is it ethically the right thing to do?
+That’s a question we as a society need to wrestle with as technology continues to advance, but the limits of what is and isn’t possible grows thinner every day.
+We don’t know the boundaries of the impossible.

-We know that other religions have stories about miraculous births just as ours does.
-The concept of the divine or holy entering the world is not new by any means.
-It’s a theme used in stories old and new.
-George Lucas used it in Star Wars: Attack of the Clones to describe Anakin’s birth, to anchor him as the eventual savior of the galaxy.
-When questioned by Anakin’s mentor about the identity of Anakin’s father, his mother simply said, “There was no father…I carried him, I gave him birth…I cannot explain what happened.”
-The power of divine intervention in the birth of a child gives strength to the idea has a divine edict or divine mission to accomplish.
-But this theme is found not just in fictitious stories, but in other religions as well.
+Other religions have stories about having a miraculous birth like the one about Jesus.
+The concept of the divine entering the world is not new by any means.
+George Lucas used it in Star Wars: The Phantom Menace to describe Anakin Skywalker’s birth, the boy who would become Darth Vader.
+When questioned about the identity of Anakin’s father, his mother Shmi simply said, “There was no father…I carried him, I gave him birth…I cannot explain what happened.”
+Divine intervention in the birth of a child is a powerful symbol for divine purpose, and this theme is found not just in fictition, but in other religions as well.
 Both Krishna and Buddha are said to have orchestrated their own births.
-The deity of Vishnu from Hinduism is said to have descended into his mother’s womb and the “Great Being” from Buddhism was said to have imparted itself into a human woman to be born as the first Buddha.
-Neither one was necessarily a virgin birth but still considered divine.
-Many stories that today we consider myths do however talk about virgin births.
-Perseus in Greek mythology was born to Danae who was locked in a tower all her life specifically so she could not have children was impregnated by Zeus, the head of the Greek Gods by means of a golden shower that penetrated the tower walls.
+The deity of Vishnu from Hinduism is said to have descended into his mother’s womb much like God made flesh in Christ, and the “Great Being” from Buddhism was said to have imparted itself into a human woman to be born as the first Buddha.
+Neither one was necessarily a virgin birth but considered divine.
+Many stories today we consider myths do however talk about virgin births.
+Perseus in Greek mythology was born to Danae who was locked in a tower all her life specifically so she could not have children and was impregnated by Zeus, the head of the Greek Gods by means of a golden shower that penetrated the tower walls.
 Even in Japan, the legendary story of Kintaro, the boy warrior, says that his mother Yama-uba was impregnated with a clap of thunder from a red dragon in Mount Ashigara.
-Even other historical figures are said to have been born my supernatural means – Pythagoras, Alexander the Great, even Plato.
-With so many stories of supernatural births out there, it would be easy for the skeptic to dismiss the story of Jesus as just another fanciful tale.
+Even other historical figures are said to have been born by supernatural means – Pythagoras, Alexander the Great, even Plato.
+With so many stories of supernatural birth out there, it would be easy for the skeptic to dismiss the story of Jesus as just another fanciful tale.

 For us, it’s more than just a story.

 For us, it’s not just a story but historical fact.
-Yes, the story of Jesus shares elements with other supernatural birth narratives, but does that mean it isn’t true?
+Yes, the story of Jesus shares elements with other supernatural births, but does that mean it isn’t true?
 Unlike most other myths whose only verification is the story itself, there are multiple records of the virgin birth of Jesus.
-Not only do we have the written records of the story in the Bible by different authors, we also have evidence from the writings of the Qur’an and from the historian Josephus who attest to the birth, death and existence of Christ.
-The Qur’an even goes so far as to acknowledge the virgin birth and the miraculous deeds of Jesus.
+We forget that the stories in the Bible were not written by one person, but by a number of people who themselves were witnesses to one of the most amazing events in history and the birth of Christ is recorded in multiple accounts.
+But apart from that, we also have evidence from the writings of the Qur’an and from the historian Josephus who attest to the birth, death and existence of Jesus.
+The Qur’an even goes so far as to acknowledge the virgin birth and the miraculous deeds of Christ.
 And unlike other myths and legends which change and shift over time, the story of Christ has remained told virtually the same exact way for nearly 2000 years.
-Those are some of the reasons why we believe that the story of Jesus is more than fiction but fact, because there is so much evidence in favor of the story being real.
+Those are just some of the reasons why we believe the story of Jesus is more than fiction but fact, because of the evidence in favor of the story being real.